HathorNetwork/rfcs/0000-nano-contracts.md

 It consumes three parameters from the stack: `<data> <signature> and <pubKey>`.
 It checks the data and signature against the pubkey.
 If the signature is valid, it pushes DATA to the stack.
 Otherwise, it fails.

 It's important that the contract's script contains the oracle public key hash, to appoint who is the oracle for this contract.
-For example, the following script would check whether the data was signed by the correct oracle or not: `OP_DUP OP_HASH160 <oraclePubKeyHash> OP_EQUALVERIFY OP_CHECKSIG_ORACLE`.
+For example, the following script would check whether the data was signed by the correct oracle or not: `OP_DUP OP_HASH160 <oraclePubKeyHash> OP_EQUALVERIFY OP_CHECKDATASIG`.

 The expected input data must be: `<data> <signature> <pubKey>`.

 After running, the stack would be: `<data>`.

-This should be the first step when creating a nano contract most of the times.
+This would be the first step when creating a nano contract most of the times.
+Basically, it garantees that the data has been provided by the correct oracle and leaves the data on the stack so it can be used to settle the contract.

 ### OP_MATCH_INTERVAL